challiwill/meteorologica/README.md

 * Metorologica saves the data to a local file `YEAR-MONTH-normalized-billing-data.csv`
 * Meteorologica uploads this file to the specified bucket (currently a GCP bucket only)

-*NB: Eventually we would like to be able to upload the csv file into the database, but some database as a service providers do not yet support that.*
+*NB: Eventually we would like to upload the billing information to the database as a load from file using the csv file.
+This should make the save to database step a lot faster.
+Currently some database as a service providers do not yet support this feature.*

 ## Use
 You can use this tool to collect billing info from all your IAAS's just by running the file: